-I would give a prize to the heads of the auto industries who flew private jets to Washington to ask for more money, then when chastised, drove their company's cars most of the way before jumping into their energy efficient concept car's for the final miles.
-Or to oil industry or banking executives that sat before Congressional hearings and refused to be contrite or to apologize.
-That's American can-do spirit and fine acting to boot.
-Hearing committee members always approve, and they too deserve special awards, for acting like disappointed parents when they're actually chuckling to themselves, "each one of you CEO's owes me soooooo big time".
+For instance if I was in charge, I might have awarded a prize to the heads of the auto industries who flew private jets to Washington to ask for more money, then when chastised by an irate public, redid the journey, driving their company cars most of the way before jumping into their energy efficient concept car's for the final miles.
+I think the oil industry and banking executives who sat before Congressional hearings and refused to be contrite or to apologize deserved a prize for audacity.
+That's the Oscar spirit, combining American can-do spirit and fine acting.
+Hearing committee members deserve special awards too, for acting like disappointed parents when they're actually chuckling to themselves, "each one of you CEO's owes me soooooo big time".

 Barbarous Ethics

-2008 was a ripe year for Hollywood style performances, but just like some years cinema serves up a slew of movies about dysfunctional families, or the "theater or war", this year's theme seemed to be ethics.
-For best performance as a bad guy, I'd choose Golden Boy, former Illinois Governor Blagojevich.
+2008 was a ripe year for Hollywood style performances.
+Most years seem to have the hint of a theme, have you noticed?
+Some years, cinema seems to serve up a slew of movies about dysfunctional families, other years the "theater of war" seems to be a dominant subject.
+In real life, this year's theme seemed to be ethics.
+For real-life best Oscar performance as a bad guy, I'd choose Golden Boy, former Illinois Governor Blagojevich.
 For best performance as a good guy I'd choose Senator Roland Burris.

 "you might have thought, in that environment that pay to play would slow down.
 The opposite, happened, it sped up.
 Governor B. and others were working feverishly to get as much money from contractors, shaking them down pay-to-play before the end of the year."

 Oh, surprise.
+Does the prosecutor deserve an award?
 But of course the Blagojevich scandal was always more than just a crazy hairdo, a weird Nike swish meets Chia Pet diversion.
 The tale unfolded over time, bloomed like fungus.
-Along came Roland Burris, smiling like a Cheshire cat, to secure his place in the Senate.
+Then along came Roland Burris, smiling like a Cheshire cat, to secure his place in the Senate.
 His Senate peers smiled back nodding about what a fine controller he had been.
-But now of course, they're surprised at Burris's gall.
+But now of course, when they learn of his little game, they're surprised at Burris's gall.
 And like all good family ventures, it's not just Burris, there's Son of Burris too.
-If the audience is still surprised we're either acting or in some starring denial role.
+If the audience is still surprised they must be acting.

 Ethics Piracy

-Blagojevich ran on a platform of ethics, vowing to clean up the state and voters bought it.
+Blagojevich ran on a platform of ethics, vowing to clean up the state.
+The voters bought it.
 But his was a common theme.
-Bush ran on an ethics platform, promising no hanky panky in the Lincoln bedroom, and we saw how far his ethical standards got us.
+Bush ran on an ethics platform, promising no hanky-panky in the Lincoln bedroom, and we saw how far his ethical standards got us.
 Take the Department of the Interior (DOI) and the series of ethics scandals uncovered in recent years.
-The department's ethics page was last updated before Christmas holiday season in 2007, and not too often before then.
+The department's ethics page which I just accessed (02-2009) was last updated before Christmas holiday season in 2007.
+Hear no evil, speak no evil.

 During DOI Secretary Dick Kempthorne's tenure he said that he was routing out the bad apples.
-The apples were prolifically malignant -- "interfered with Endangered Species Act decisions; were convicted of lying to Congress; were discovered to have had sex with oil-industry executives and used cocaine and marijuana" -- and those were the ones that got caught.
-Second in command DOI "COO" and coal lobbyist sat in prison for collaborating with Abramoff.
+The apples were prolifically malignant -- "interfered with Endangered Species Act decisions, convicted of lying to Congress, discovered to have had sex with oil-industry executives and used cocaine and marijuana" -- and those were the ones that got caught.
+Second in command DOI "COO" and coal lobbyist Steven Griles went to prison for collaborating with Abramoff.
 Kempthorne himself raised eyebrows with his bathroom remodel.
 I think the whole cast of DOI deserves an award.

 Melting Caps and Visual Effects

-Many other awards are due, for instance Steven Johnson of the EPA, who drew out public comment periods longer then olympic water ballet performers stay under water, in order that the EPA most effectively thrwart environmental protection during the Bush administration.
+Many other awards are due, for instance Steven Johnson of the EPA, who drew out public comment periods longer then olympic water ballet performers stay under water, so that the the EPA could most effectively thwart environmental protection during the Bush administration.
 That's persistence.
-Not Slumdog Millionaire valor, but persistent award winning mulishness.
+Not Slumdog Millionaire level, but certainly award winning mulishness.
 When the Bush administration was over the entire cast of the EPA probably felt like the little kid who steps out of the outhouse covered in goo.
-Showertime.
+Shower time.